oscar-bender-stone/honors-thesis/source/3_information_systems.typ

 Now with our meta-theory in @foundations, we can proceed to discuss information systems.

+- Now can study the set of _verifiers_.
+A univeral verifier is a verifier of a UTM.
+So we only need _one_ such verifier.
+We encode the TM AND the input in question, and then simulate the whole TM.

+  - Same problems as before: _how_ do we organize this?

+  - Instead of asking what information is broadly (we'll come back to that in the overarching semantics), we want to ask, what is information _for verifiers_?

+    - Recall translation from before: we _define_ things by how they _are checked_.
+To information on mathematical objects corresponds to _information on how they are checked_.

+      - By how, this includes:

+        - _what_ things are/are not checked.

+        - If it speeds it up/is a slow route.

+      - We capture this how by defining information _as_ a relation between an input and a language _per_ a trace.

+      - Current idea in a formal setting: _information are traces_.

+        - Broadly treat information _as_ a relation.
+Manifested as traces to include source, target, _and_ steps inbetween.

+        - Problem: this isn't efficient!
+Come up with non-trivial examples that, while we discern here, doesn't resolve the problem!

+        - Also note: may not be _nice_ w.r.t. certain systems.
+E.g., for sequent
+          calculus, composition may not be guaranteed!
+So we can say a composite exist if _some_ steps inbetween do, but this isn't always nice!
+Not _isomorphic_ to sequent calculus proofs (depending on the system)!
+          TODO: cite Strassburger deep inference paper to cite this issue and his approach.

+        - Currently: we treat _proofs_ as being traces.
+Need to resolve in the meta-theory!

 == Motivating Examples and Definition

 We start with simple informal examples to explore the concept of information: